Vann00202/Smart-Home/README.md

 #### Manual method

 This assumes you are using apt as the package manager.
 The steps are as follows:
+NOTE: This uses a PPA for installing linux-wifi-hotspot.
+The tool can alternatively be built from source if needed.

 1. RUn `sudo apt update`
 1. Make sure we can install PPAs by running `sudo apt install software-properties-common`
 1. Add required PPA `sudo add-apt-repository ppa:lakinduakash/lwh`
 1. Run `sudo apt update` again
 1. Run sudo apt install `nodejs npm python3 python3-pip arduino linux-wifi-hotspot`
-1. Install the necessary python packages `python3 -m pip install flask flask_cors`
+1. Install the necessary python packages `python3 -m pip install aiohttp aiohttp-cors`
 1. Make sure angular-cli is installed `npm install -g @angular/cli`